MrT-jesus-1995/Hackathon-bitsoft/README.md

 ✅ **Result:** A visually stunning, interactive simulation that makes orbital physics fun and easy to understand — powered by AI.

 ---

-Would you like me to add a short **“Architecture Diagram (Markdown-style)”** showing how the **p5.js simulation ↔ AI API ↔ Chat UI** connect?
-It’s great for presentations or README visuals.